-“Every Catholic educational institution is a place to encounter the living God who in Jesus Christ reveals his transforming love and truth” – Pope Benedict XVI, Meeting with Catholic Educators, Washington D.C., April 2008.
+‘Education is integral to the mission of the Church to proclaim the Good News.
+First and foremost every Catholic educational institution is a place to encounter the living God who in Jesus Christ reveals his transforming love and truth’

 A lay chaplain staffs the chaplaincy.

-The chaplain works from the chaplaincy office, which acts as a confidential room for chats and counselling as well as for meetings and resources.
+Mr Gardner’s office is within the Chapel, which acts as a confidential room for chats and counselling as well as for meetings and resources.

-The chaplain is assisted by the local parish priests and many members of the College Community.
-The Chaplaincy Support Group consists of the Head of R.E. and all members of the department, the Head of Music, a media designer and members of the English and Art Departments complete the team.
-Other members of other year groups enjoy working with the Liturgy Group and are involved in issues of social justice and charity work.
-Some staff assist in the Retreat Programme.
-Without this collaboration, the chaplain would not be able to offer such a wide service to the staff and pupils in the College.
+Mr Gardner is assisted by the local parish priests and many members of the College Community.
+The Chaplaincy Support Group consists of the Head of R.E. and all members of the department, the Head of Music, a media designer and members of different departments throughout the College complete the team.

 “The person of Christ must be at the centre of our Catholic schools.
 The vision of education that inspires a Catholic school is always centred on the person.
-In a Catholic school, the true development of the person, pupils and staff, takes precedence over all other things” – Archbishop Vincent Nichols, March 2009
+In a Catholic school, the true development of the person, pupils and staff, takes precedence over all other things” – Cardinal Vincent Nichols

 The ministry of the chaplaincy is threefold: affirming, strengthening and healing, offering pastoral care to staff and pupils alike.
-The chaplain is ready to listen to and advise, if necessary, those pupils or staff who need a sympathetic ear.
-In some cases contact with an outside agency will be recommended.
-In this case, consultation with the pastoral deputy head takes place.
+Mr Gardner is ready to listen to and advise, if necessary, those pupils or staff who need a sympathetic ear.

-The chaplain strives to improve the self esteem and self worth of pupils with emotional and behavioural difficulties by offering a constructive, confidence-building environment where pupils can share their frustrations and problems and come to terms with the reasons for their difficulties.
+Mr Gardner strives to improve the self esteem and self worth of pupils with emotional and behavioural difficulties by offering a constructive, confidence-building environment where pupils can share their frustrations and problems and come to terms with the reasons for their difficulties.
 These pupils may be referred to the chaplain by a pastoral learning manager, tutor or special educational needs personnel.
-In some cases, pupils have deeper problems brought on by self-harm, substance-abuse, eating disorders, trauma experience and negative feelings brought on by their life experience.
-These pupils may need to be referred to specialist people for further help.